 In 2008, the homebuilding, repair and remodeling industry resurfaced as the most inquired-about and complained-about industry at the Better Business Bureau of Central & Eastern Kentucky.
+It remains among the Top 10 consumer complaint categories for the Kentucky Attorney General's Office in more recent years (L. Farris, personal communication, November 24, 2015).

 Home repair con artists usually work in older neighborhoods and prey on the elderly.
 Repair scams most often center on roofs or heating and cooling systems.
 Often the work is not necessary, although sometimes it is.
-If work really does need to be done, the scam artist will charge three to four times what it normally would cost.
+If work really does need to be done, the scam artist will charge three to four times what it would normally cost.

-Typically, a fly-by-night repairman comes to your door to say he "just happens to be in the neighborhood."
+Typically, a fly-by-night repairman comes to your door saying he "just happens to be in the neighborhood."
 He may claim to have just finished a paving job and offer to apply leftover asphalt to your driveway at a bargain price that turns out not to be a bargain.
 Sometimes these callers offer to spray coat the driveway with a sealer that turns out to be dirty car oil mixed with kerosene.
 This mixture will wash off with the next rain.
-Offers to paint barns may have the same result: the con artist uses watered-down paint or old oil and kerosene that wash right off.
+Offers to paint barns may have the same result: watereddown paint or old oil and kerosene will wash right off.

 Homeowners should not sign any contract without reading carefully to see what they are getting themselves into.
 It may be wise to have a competent lawyer read the contract first, before you sign.
 Even better, have the lawyer draft the contract for you, making sure the contract protects you from liability in case someone becomes injured on the job.

 Some scam artists say they are "FEMA Certified," claiming approval by the Federal Emergency Management Agency.
-FEMA neither certifies nor endorses any privatesector contractor.
+FEMA neither certifies nor endorses any private-sector contractor.
 Any contractor making such claims should be avoided.
 Also, poor workmanship is not a violation of Kentucky law; so be sure to hire an experienced, reputable contractor with good references and ask to see work that has been done before agreeing to anything.